Posted on 4/14/2021 12:00:00 AM by Da-Lite Team

 Top 5 Reasons Why You Need High Resolution Screen Surfaces Over Standard Resolution Screen Surfaces

 Resolution keeps getting higher and higher.

-The HD Progressive family of screen surfaces are designed for technology today and tomorrow.
+The HD Progressive family of commercial screen surfaces are designed for technology today and tomorrow.

 Future-proof your investment.

 While projector manufacturers are working on higher resolution solutions, HD Progressive screen surfaces are 16K ready when the market’s ready.
 Yep – you heard us right.

 Your screen needs to be the same quality as your projector.

 The market has become saturated with HD and 4K projectors.
 They are readily available and appear in installations everywhere.
 Optimize this technology with screen surfaces specifically designed for 1080p/WUXGA/4K projectors.